Blog

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Viewing your page source code using the Firefox web browser
+Viewing page source code using Firefox

 First, bring up the site’s source code on your screen, using the methods described above.